innovative practices: suppliers operations

 For more than 155 years, Levi Strauss & Co. has worked to honor the pioneering spirit of hard work, individuality and authenticity in how we’ve made our products, and how we’ve run our company.
 We’ve dedicated ourselves to elevating the dignity of the people who work to bring our clothing to market.
 And we’ve invested our time, energy, heart and resources in improving the future of those sourcing communities.

 Almost two decades ago, in 1991, we were the first multinational apparel company to establish a comprehensive workplace code of conduct for our manufacturing suppliers.
-Our Terms of Engagement spell out labor, health and safety, and environmental requirements.
+Our Sustainability Guidebook spells out labor, health and safety, and environmental requirements.
 It is based on United Nations documents such as the Universal Declaration of Human Rights and International Labor Organization (ILO) Core Conventions.
 Over the years, many companies have adopted similar codes of conduct, and today most of those reflect our original Terms of Engagement.
 In 1995, we added strict water quality standards as part of our environmental requirements.
 And in 1999 and 2005, we strengthened protections of workers’ rights to form unions and conduct collective bargaining.

 Over the years, we have learned that while the factory assessment process is important, the key to lasting improvement in working conditions is for our suppliers themselves to understand and appreciate the importance of operating a responsible workplace.
 Today, we are spending more time and resources working with our suppliers to improve their human resource and environment, health and safety programs, training their personnel and developing the systems to operate a responsible workplace.